eugypalu/SIWE-Integration/README.md

 Everything was dockerized to make it easier to run and deploy.
-The web app has been deployed on AWS and can be reached at: http://52.51.31.242:3000
+The web app has been deployed on AWS

 # How to run application locally